nikitavoloboev/data/programming-languages/go/go-libraries/go-libraries.md

 - [semgroup](https://github.com/fatih/semgroup) - Provides synchronization and error propagation, for groups of goroutines working on subtasks of a common task.
 - [errors](https://github.com/alecthomas/errors) - Simple error wrapping package that automatically adds source locations to errors.
 - [Benchmarking Go errors](https://github.com/nikolaydubina/go-bench-errors)
+- [go-serum](https://github.com/serum-errors/go-serum) - Implementation of the Serum Errors Specification for use in Go development.

 ## Other